James T. Austin

 James Trecothick Austin (January 7, 1784 – May 8, 1870) was the 22nd Massachusetts Attorney General.
 Austin was the son of Massachusetts Secretary of the Commonwealth, and Treasurer and Receiver-General of Massachusetts Jonathan L. Austin.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1824.
 He graduated from Harvard College in 1802.

 In 1837, he spoke at Faneuil Hall in praise of anti-abolitionists who had killed Elijah P. Lovejoy.
 He compared the mob to American patriots rising against the British and declared that Lovejoy "died as the fool dieth!"
 (Note: The phrase is a reference to 2 Samuel 3:33, "And the king lamented over Abner, and said, 'Died Abner as a fool dieth?'")

-Family
+Personal life and family

+Austin was born on January 7, 1784, in Boston, Massachusetts.

-Austin married Catharine Gerry, the eldest daughter of Elbridge Gerry, they had a son, Ivers James Austin, born February 14, 1808, and a daughter, Marie Cornelia Ritchie Austin, born on March 8, 1821.
+Austin married Catharine Gerry, the eldest daughter of Elbridge Gerry.
+They had a son, Ivers James Austin, born February 14, 1808, and a daughter, Marie Cornelia Ritchie Austin, born on March 8, 1821.

+Death

+Austin died on May 8, 1870, in Boston, Massachusetts.
+He was 86.